 Nancy “Mama Nia” Wilson

 Nancy “Mama Nia” Wilson has been a part of the SpiritHouse family since 2002.
 Nia is the daughter of Ronald and Elmira and the mother of Heather and Paul.
-Raised on Connecticut concrete and sand, Black soul and Campbell's pork and beans, Nia is a gifted healer, and cultural alchemist.
+Raised on Connecticut concrete and sand, Black soul and Campbell's pork and beans, Nia is a gifted healer, story weaver and cultural alchemist, as well as the co-author and producer of SpiritHouse Inc’s original production “Collective Sun Reshape the Mourning.”
 She is a practical nurse who specialized in pediatric and psychiatric nursing, but found a much stronger calling working with teens and their families in drop- out, drug and pregnancy prevention.
 Nia, has been building community, in Durham North Carolina, since, embracing it as home, in 1998.
 She currently serves as the Co-Director of SpiritHouse working with fellow artist, cultural workers and community members to assess, express and address their own needs.

 Dr. Alexis Pauline Gumbs